 Formerly BHM 320.
 This course deals with organizational structures and strategies of health care organizations; focuses on optimization of structures to maximize effectiveness and efficiency; and includes topics such as team development, cooperation, conflict, leadership, and power.
-Prerequisites: 200-level program core courses

 BHA 370 - Strategic Delivery of Healthcare Services